 Chugwater is a tiny town located in the state of Wyoming.
 With a population of 171 people and just one neighborhood, Chugwater is the 67th largest community in Wyoming.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chugwater is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Chugwater is a town of managers, professionals, and service providers.
-There are especially a lot of people living in Chugwater who work in management occupations (24.29%), teaching (20.00%), and office and administrative support (14.29%).
+Overall, Chugwater is a town of managers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Chugwater who work in management occupations (27.94%), office and administrative support (13.24%), and teaching (13.24%).

 The overall crime rate in Chugwater is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Chugwater doesn't have a public transportation system that people use for their commute.
+Chugwater is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Chugwater are slightly less educated than the national average of 21.84% for the average city or town: 13.41% of adults in Chugwater have a bachelor's degree or advanced degree
+The percentage of adults in Chugwater with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.02% of adults in Chugwater have a bachelor's degree or advanced degree.

-The per capita income in Chugwater in 2022 was $31,164, which is lower middle income relative to Wyoming, and middle income relative to the rest of the US.
-This equates to an annual income of $124,656 for a family of four.
+The per capita income in Chugwater in 2022 was $35,095, which is middle income relative to Wyoming and the nation.
+This equates to an annual income of $140,380 for a family of four.
+However, Chugwater contains both very wealthy and poor people as well.

 The people who call Chugwater home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chugwater residents report their race to be White.
-Important ancestries of people in Chugwater include German, English, Irish, Dutch, and Swedish.
+The greatest number of Chugwater residents report their race to be White, followed by Native American.
+Important ancestries of people in Chugwater include German, Irish, English, Dutch, and French.

 The most common language spoken in Chugwater is English.
 Other important languages spoken here include Italian and Polish.